notfazeaholic/commands/README.md

 `/warp go <name>` - Allows you to go directly to any warp with a command rather than through the GUI

 `/warp info` - Shows information about a warp like location, rating and visits

+​

+# **Scoreboard Toggle**

+`/sb toggle` - Toggles either on/off the scoreboard.
+Useful for if you want to see more of your screen or build without distractions

+`/sb t` - Same thing as `/sb toggle` just abbreviated